How to Identify Your Unique Selling Proposition – USP

 You’ve pulled together quite a lot of information by now.
 It’s time to review the facts and come up with some conclusions.
 Compare your list of product strengths and weaknesses to the information you have on your competitor's products.
 Are there areas where your product is stronger than most or all of the competing products?
 How about areas where your products are significantly weaker than comparable products?

 The moment of truth comes when you settle on one single area of strength and turn that into a USP.
-This must be a quality that is important to your customers.
+It must be a quality that is important to your customers.
 If you’re proud of offering your product in 50 subtly different shades of green, but your customers can’t tell the difference, that’s not a good choice for your USP.
 Ideally, your choice should also be a feature or quality that will be both memorable and difficult for someone else to copy.

 Once you’ve picked your USP, it’s time to share it with your prospects.
 If you use Powerpoint slides in your presentation, add a tagline about your USP and include it on at least the first and last slides.
 Add the same tagline to your email signature and social media marketing accounts (if you use them).
 And work your USP prominently into both your cold call pattern and your main sales pitch.